tanerius/FarscapeEngine/README.md

 ./Farscape
 ```

-You should see a window titled "Farscape Engine - Rotating Cube" with a 3D cube spinning automatically.
+You should see an ImGui-based dockable interface with:
+- **3D Viewport**: A dockable window showing the 3D scene with a rotating cube.
 Each face has a different color:
-- **Front**: Red
-- **Back**: Green
-- **Top**: Blue
+  - **Front**: Red, **Back**: Green, **Top**: Blue
-- **Bottom**: Yellow
-- **Right**: Magenta
-- **Left**: Cyan
+  - **Bottom**: Yellow, **Right**: Magenta, **Left**: Cyan
+- **Scene Controls**: A dockable panel with:
+  - Background color picker/sliders
+  - Real-time FPS and frame time statistics
+- **Menu Bar**: File menu with Exit option

-The cube rotates continuously around a diagonal axis.
+The cube rotates continuously around a diagonal axis within the 3D Viewport window.

-An ImGui UI window titled "Scene Controls" will appear in the upper-left corner, allowing you to:
-- Adjust the background color using RGB sliders or color picker
-- View real-time FPS and frame time statistics

 Close the window to exit.

 ## Controls

 - Close the window to exit the application
-- The cube rotates automatically
+- The cube rotates automatically in the 3D Viewport
-- **ImGui UI Window**:
+- **Dockable Windows**:
-  - Drag to move the window
+  - Drag window tabs to dock/undock panels
+  - Resize windows by dragging borders
+  - 3D Viewport can be resized and docked anywhere
+- **Scene Controls Panel**:
   - Use color picker/sliders to change background color in real-time
   - Click on color values to enter precise RGB values
   - View frame time and FPS statistics